Doichain/dapp/doc/en/dev-env.md

     - Doichain node running for Alice
     - Doichain node running for Bob
     - !!!Doichain dApps for Alice and Bob - do not run inside docker compose because of performance issues!!!
+4. Install Meteor from meteor.com
-3. Open a second terminal and start meteor for Bob (Confirmation dApp on port 4000)
+5. Open a second terminal and start meteor for Bob (Confirmation dApp on port 4000)
     - ```meteor npm install```
     - ```MONGO_URL=mongodb://localhost:28017/bob meteor run --settings settings-bob.json --port 4000```
-4. Open a third terminal and start meteor test with
+6. Open a third terminal and start meteor test with
     - ```meteor npm run test-alice```
-5. If all tests ran successfully you can start developing while starting dApp of Alice
+7. If all tests ran successfully you can start developing while starting dApp of Alice
     - ```MONGO_URL=mongodb://localhost:28017/alice meteor run --settings settings-alice.json --port 3000```